Featured image of post Day 2 - Reality Check, A Simple Engine

 Scene

-• Player: Controls the camera and movement.
-For now, it has no physics or interaction logic, it just moves through the world and looks around without a visible 3D model.
+Player is responsible for controlling the camera and movement.
+For now, it has no physics or interaction logic, it just moves through the scene and looks around without a visible 3D model.

 Render

-The renderer is responsible for drawing the scene to the screen; otherwise, we would just see an empty window.
+The render manager is responsible for drawing the scene to the screen; otherwise, we would just see an empty window.

 We can imagine, for example, a field of grass, where each blade of grass is a Renderable with the same geometry and material but with different positions and rotations.
 Instead of making a draw call for each blade, they can all be drawn with a single call using instanced rendering.

-This type of renderer is commonly referred to as a forward renderer with instancing.
+This type of rendering is called forward renderer with instancing.
 It is well suited for simple scenes with a limited number of lights, which is the case for this project.
 Additionally, it is easier to implement and understand compared to more advanced rasterization techniques such as forward+, deferred rendering, or clustered rendering.

 Another fundamentally different approach is ray tracing, which does not rely on rasterization.
 Instead, it simulates the physical behavior of light by tracing rays as they interact with objects in the scene.